 AS Plan MW Requirements are used to disaggregate the ORDC as shown in the figure below.

+Figure 1: Option 1 : Disaggregation of the ORDC into Reg-Up, RRS, Non-Spin Demand Curves

+Option 2 (Modified)

 The Regulation Up and Responsive Reserve Demand Curve are rectangles as shown below.

+Figure 2: Option 2 : AS Demand Curves where only SOR and NSOR are derived from disaggregation of the ORDC

 The SOR and NSOR demand curves are based on the ORDC as shown below.

+The table below summarizes the current thoughts on the AS Demand Curves with the Future Ancillary Service products for Option 1 (Original) and Option 2(Modified)